 3. PRECISE: make information supporting the claims easily accessible

 If claims are used, information should be precise (e.g. percentage of greenhouse gas emission reduction, clearly indicating the reduction scope and base year) and understandable by diverse target groups.
-If the packaging does not allow to place all required information near the claim, it can be provided through a link or QR code.
+If the packaging does not allow placing all required information near the claim, it can be provided through a link or QR code.

 4. VERIFIED: get independently certified

 Environmental labels and claims should undergo independent third-party verification based upon transparent, science-based criteria and clear governance processes accompanying the certification process.
-An example of a scientifically sound labelling scheme with ambitious environmental criteria is the EU Ecolabel that is available for diverse product groups involving e.g. clothing and textiles[7].
+An example of a scientifically sound labeling scheme with ambitious environmental criteria is the EU Ecolabel that is available for diverse product groups involving e.g. clothing and textiles[7].
 Ecolabel criteria for textile products are currently under revision and stakeholders can get involved.
-This is a great opportunity for brands and organisations active in the sporting goods and outdoor industry to add their expertise and challenges (e.g. deriving from performance textiles) to the process.
+This is a great opportunity for brands and organizations active in the sporting goods and outdoor industry to add their expertise and challenges (e.g. deriving from performance textiles) to the process.

 Source: phiyond by adelphi